pragma-/Plang/README.md

 </details>

 ## Gradually typed
 Plang is gradually typed with optional nominal type annotations.
+This means that Plang allows a mixture of run-time and compile-time type-checking depending on the omission or presence of type annotations, respectively.

 [Read more.](doc/README.md#type-checking)

 ### Optional type annotations
 Plang's type system allows type annotations to be omitted.
 When type annotations are omitted, the type will default to `Any`.
-The `Any` type tells Plang to infer the actual type from the value provided.
+The `Any` type tells Plang to defer type-checking to run-time and to infer the actual type from the value provided.

 [Read more.](doc/README.md#type-checking)